cloudlinux/cln-doc/docs/dashboard/README.md

 ### Trial Activation

 :::warning
-There are no trials available for ELS for CentOS subscription
+There are no trials available for the ELS subscription
 :::

 On the _Product_ tab a user can activate a trial license if trial product hasn't been activated yet.